The Best Franchises for Veterans

 How can you get funding for a veteran-owned business?

-Veterans have many options for funding their business.
-The small business administration offers special loans for veteran-owned businesses, and other lenders also offer unique loans for veteran entrepreneurs.
-Other loan options include:
+Veterans have many options for funding their businesses.
+The Small Business Administration offers special loans for veteran-owned businesses, and other lenders also offer unique lending options for veteran entrepreneurs.
+Other options include:

 • Military Economic Injury Loans.